arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

     http://localhost:6007/v1/dataprep
 ```

 We support table extraction from pdf documents.
-You can specify process_table and table_strategy by the following commands. "table_strategy" refers to the strategies to understand tables for table retrieval.
-As the setting progresses from "fast" to "hq" to "llm," the focus shifts towards deeper table understanding at the expense of processing speed.
-The default strategy is "fast".
+You can specify `process_table` and `table_strategy` with the following parameters:
+- `table_strategy` refers to the strategies to understand tables for table retrieval.
+As the setting progresses from `"fast"` to `"hq"` to `"llm"`, the focus shifts towards deeper table understanding at the expense of processing speed.
+The default strategy is `"fast"`.
+- `process_table` refers to whether to process tables in the document.
+The default value is `False`.

-Note: If you specify "table_strategy=llm", You should first start TGI Service, please refer to 1.2.1, 1.3.1 in https://github.com/opea-project/GenAIComps/tree/main/comps/llms/README.md, and then `export TGI_LLM_ENDPOINT="http://${your_ip}:8008"`.
+Note: If you specify `"table_strategy=llm"`, you should first start the TGI Service.
+Please refer to 1.2.1, 1.3.1 in https://github.com/opea-project/GenAIComps/tree/main/comps/llms/README.md, and then `export TGI_LLM_ENDPOINT="http://${your_ip}:8008"`.

-For ensure the quality and comprehensiveness of the extracted entities, we recommend to use `gpt-4o` as the default model for parsing the document.
-To enable the openai service, please `export OPENAI_API_KEY=xxxx` before using this services.

 ```bash
 curl -X POST \